leviuswafula/LeviusW.com/README.md

 # LeviusWafula.com
 # 💫 About Me:
+   #hello there👋™
-I'm Software developer @ShulePress<br>Looking forward to collaborate on any dev.projects<br>Can help in Laravel related projecs<br>I'm currently larning Laravel.<br>Can help in responsive web development.
+I'm a Software developer @ShulePress<br>Looking forward to collaborate on any dev.projects<br>Can help in Laravel related projecs<br>I'm currently larning Laravel.<br>Can help in building responsive websites<br> mobile app＆sites development. <br>©larvi2023

 ## 🌐 Socials: